shreyassanthu77/webview_dart/README.md

 #### Destroying the Window
-Destroys a webview and closes the native window.
+Destroys the webview and closes the native window.

 ```dart
   webview.destroy()
 ```

 #### Terminating the Main loop
 Stops the main loop.
-It is safe to call this function from another other background thread.

 ```dart
   webview.terminate()